-The Cluster Hiring Initiative was launched in 1998 as an innovative university-state partnership, and is managed through the Office of the Provost.
-This bold effort is designed to foster collaborative research, education and outreach by creating new interdisciplinary areas of knowledge that cross the boundaries of existing academic departments.
-To date, the initiative has authorized nearly 50 “clusters” and continues to centrally fund faculty from across campus.
+The Cluster Hiring Initiative was launched in 1998 as an innovative university-state partnership.
+Managed through the Office of the Provost, this bold effort was designed to foster collaborative research, education and outreach by creating new interdisciplinary areas of knowledge that cross the boundaries of existing academic departments.
+Over two phases and several rounds of hiring, the Cluster Hiring Initiative has authorized almost 70 clusters.

-- Enable the campus to devote a critical mass of faculty to an area of knowledge that would not be addressed through existing departmental structures
+- Enable the university to focus on areas of knowledge that can only be addressed across existing departmental structures

-- Provide for new research tracks and collaborative opportunities
+- Provide new research tracks and collaborative opportunities

-- Advance the Wisconsin Idea by serving society?s needs through interdisciplinary research, learning and service
+- Advance the Wisconsin Idea through interdisciplinary research, learning and service

 - Encourage and foster cooperation within an already strong faculty and staff